 In the case of divorce, which creates the possibility of a partner’s former spouse receiving a portion of the business or shares of company stock, a clear and enforceable buy-sell agreement can establish ownership limitations to ensure partners don’t end up with a partner they don’t want.
 This may include:

-- Limiting a former spouse’s ability to acquire ownership and requiring them to sell their interest back to the business; and
+- Limiting a former spouse’s ability to acquire ownership and requiring them to sell their interest back to the business; or

 - Requiring a former spouse to relinquish their voting rights.

 Partners’ spouses must consent to any spousal clauses, usually through a signed joinder to the operating agreement.

 In addition to outlining what happens when unexpected (though planned for) events arise, buy-sell agreements should also establish the method of valuation that will be used.
 By agreeing upon valuation methodology in advance, you can greatly reduce risks for disputes between partners or shareholders involving parties that push for valuations more favorable to their positions.